wedgetaileagle/UsingGitHubRepos/README.md

 # Push local repo to Master repo
 10. git push
 # Will need "MyGitHubCredentials"
+## Will need the SSH Key "Passphrase" for the root userid on Pi4 203

 11. git log
 # Use to check log file for update to master repo